alex/what-happens-when/README.rst

   and if found an answer is returned.

 Globally, there are 12 independent operators that manage 13 DNS root name servers.
-The operators are:\n
+The operators are:
-   A - VeriSign Global Registry Services\n
+   * A - VeriSign Global Registry Services
-   B - University of Southern California, Information Sciences Institute C - Cogent Communications
+   * B - University of Southern California, Information Sciences Institute
+   * C - Cogent Communications
-   D - University of Maryland
+   * D - University of Maryland
-   E - NASA Ames Research Center
+   * E - NASA Ames Research Center
-   F -Internet Systems Consortium, Inc.
+   * F -Internet Systems Consortium, Inc.
-   G - US DoD Network Information Center
+   * G - US DoD Network Information Center
-   H - US Army Research Lab
+   * H - US Army Research Lab
-   I - Netnod
+   * I - Netnod
-   J - VeriSign Global Registry Services
+   * J - VeriSign Global Registry Services
-   K - RIPE NCC
+   * K - RIPE NCC
-   L - ICANN
+   * L - ICANN
-   M - WIDE Project
+   * M - WIDE Project
 The alphabets (a-m) are actually used in the hostname of the servers.
 For example, the hostname of the server ICANN manages - the ICANN Managed Root Server (IMRS) - is 'l.root-servers.net'.